Melapalayam: History

+Before Islam, there were Tamil community people lived there were Moopanar or Nainar (udaiyar), Mudhaliyar (majority), Pillai and some others.

+Melapalayam has the highest Muslim population area in whole Tamil Nadu (more than 1 lakh).
+More than 100 Mosques are there in this town.

+Sadakkathullah Appa was actually born in Melapalayam.
+It was misinterpreted as Kayalpattinam in Tuticorin, which is near Melapalayam.
+The old name of Melapalayam was also Kayalpattinam.
+The Arab settlements in Melapalayam occurred because they were searching for Kayalpattinam.
+Sadakkathullah Appa College, which was built in 1971, is named after him.

 Literacy

 Melapalayam has an average literacy rate of 62.4%, higher than the national average of 59.5%.
 Male literacy is 71.6% while female literacy is 28.4%.

 Education

 The area of Melapalayam had a poor standard of education until the 21st century.
 Since then, more schools have been established and educational accessibility has increased.
 Many welfare trusts have been formed advocating for social awareness of education.
 The Muslim Higher Secondary School in Melapalayam attained Tamil Nadu state second level rank in the SSLC examination held in April 2011.
 As a result of campaigning by social organizations, there was a visible increase in literacy; candidates from Melapalayam have acquired seats in IIT, IISc and other prominent universities both in India and abroad.

-List of Schools

 Higher secondary schools in the neighborhood are classified as Government Aided Minority Institutions.
 Part of the student community of Melapalayam travels to Palayamkottai for education.